githedgehog/docs/docs/user-guide/shrink-expand.md

 # Fabric Shrink/Expand

-This article gives brief overview of how to add or remove switches within the fabric using Hedgehog Fabric API and manage connections between them.
+This section provides a brief overview of how to add or remove switches within the fabric using Hedgehog Fabric API, and how to manage connections between them.

-Manipulating API objects done with assumption that target devices are correctly cabeled and connected.
+Manipulating API objects is done with the assumption that target devices are correctly cabeled and connected.

-This article operates terms that can be found in [Hedgehog Concepts](../concepts/overview.md), [User Guide](overview.md) documentation and [Fabric API](../reference/api.md) reference.
+This article operates terms that can be found in the [Hedgehog Concepts](../concepts/overview.md), the [User Guide](overview.md) documentation, and the [Fabric API](../reference/api.md) reference.

-### Add switch to the existing fabric
+### Add a switch to the existing fabric

-For every switch to be added into the Hedgehog fabric it should have a corresponding `Switch` object.
-Example can be found in [User Guilde](devices.md).
+To be added to the Hedgehog Fabric, a switch should have a corresponding `Switch` object.
+An example on how to define this object is available in the [User Guilde](devices.md).

 !!! note
     If the`Switch` will be used in `ESLAG` or `MCLAG` groups, appropriate groups should exist.
 Redundancy groups should be specified in the `Switch` object before creation.

-After the `Switch` object is created, dedicated device `Connections` can be defined and created.
-Based on the `Switch` role given to the device types of connections may be different.
-Please refer to [Connections section](connections.md).
+After the `Switch` object has been created, you can define and create dedicated device `Connections`.
+The types of the connections may differ based on the `Switch` role given to the device.
+For more details, refer to [Connections section](connections.md).

 !!! note
-    If switch is facing control node connection on the front-panel port, such switch port should be described in `Management` connection
+    If the switch is facing a Control Node Connection on the front-panel port, the switch port should be described in a `Management` connection.

 !!! note
-    Switch device should be booted in `ONIE` or `HONIE` Installation mode to install SONiC OS and configure Fabric agent
+    Switch devices should be booted in `ONIE` or `HONIE` installation mode to install SONiC OS and configure the Fabric Agent.

-### Remove switch from the existing fabric
+### Remove a switch from the existing fabric

-If the switch has to be decommissioned or removed there are several preparation steps before disabling it from the Fabric.
+Before you decommission a switch from the Hedgehog Fabric, several preparation steps are necessary.

 !!! warning
     Currently the `Wiring` diagram used for initial deployment is saved in `/var/lib/rancher/k3s/server/manifests/hh-wiring.yaml` on the `Control` node.
 Fabric will sustain objects within the original wiring diagram.
-In order to remove any of the object that is described in this chapter, dedicated API object should be first removed from this file.
-It's recommended to reapply `hh-wiring.yaml` after changing it's internals.
+In order to remove any object, first remove the dedicated API objects from this file.
+It is recommended to reapply `hh-wiring.yaml` after changing its internals.

-- If the `Switch` is a `Leaf` switch (including `Mixed` and `Border` leaf configuration) all `VPCAttachments` bound to all switches `Connections` must be removed first.
-If the `Switch` was used for `ExternalPeering` all `ExternalAttachment` object that are bound to `Connections` of the `Switch` must be removed.
+* If the `Switch` is a `Leaf` switch (including `Mixed` and `Border` leaf configurations), remove all `VPCAttachments` bound to all switches `Connections`.
+* If the `Switch` was used for `ExternalPeering`, remove all `ExternalAttachment` objects that are bound to the `Connections` of the `Switch`.
--  All connections of the `Switch` must be removed.
+* Remove all connections of the `Switch`.
-- `Switch` and `Agent` object can be removed.
+* At last, remove the `Switch` and `Agent` objects.